samid737/scrambledev/_posts/2017-05-01-development-part-4-modeling-thrust-basic-control.md

 ### Stabilitor

-The stabilator is A fully moving tail/HSTAB.
+The stabilator is a fully moving tail/HSTAB.
 Fighter aircraft mainly have [stabilators](http://www.b-domke.de/AviationImages/Viper/Images/3715.jpg).
 The simplest way out for now is to consider stabilators.

 ### Analysis